idutsu/reibun-generator/readme.md

 - `Enter`
     - In the Reibun Area, it will be replaced with a random word from the dictionary.
     - In the Favorites Area or the Search Area, it will be used to replace the word in the sentence.
+- `Space` Save the example sentence.
-- `S` Add the selected word in the Reibun Area to the Favorites Area.
+- `S` Save the selected word in the Reibun Area to the Favorites Area.
 - `E`
-    - In hte Reibun Area, edit that word.
+    - In the Reibun Area, edit that word.
     - While typing, the Search Area shows potential matching words.
 - `ESC` Finish editing a word.
+- `Delete`
+    - In the Reibun Area or the Search Area, delete the word form the dictionary.
-- `Space` Save the example sentence to the indexdDB in your browser.
+    - In the Favorites Area, remove the selected word from your favorites.
-- `Delete` Delete the selected word.
+- `D` In the Reibun Area, add the selected word to the dictionary.